An ad-free and cookie-free webpage by FactorPad

-We show how LKQ stock compares to 2,000+ US-based stocks, and to peers in the Consumer Durables sector and Automotive Aftermarket industry.
+We show how LKQ stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Motor Vehicle Body Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 LKQ Corporation is an American provider of alternative and speciality parts to repair and accessorise automobiles and other vehicles.
 LKQ has operations in North America, Europe and Taiwan.
 LKQ sells replacement systems, components, equipment and parts to repair and accessorize automobiles, trucks, and recreational and performance vehicles.
 In December 2018, it was #300 on the list Fortune 500.
 In March 2017, Dominick P. Zarcone was selected to become the new President and Chief Executive Officer.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.